CanLaw Guide to Family Law

 - A Joint Application: This is brought by both spouses jointly and is on consent of both parties.

-Obtain the appropriate divorce forms for your province here and read the instructions carefully
+Divorce Forms for all Provinces Obtain the appropriate divorce forms for your province here and read the instructions carefully.

 Once the required forms are completed, you need to make two copies (plus your original) of the Application, including any and all attachments.
 Keep the originals of important documents yourself.
 Make copies for the others who need them.